What is automation bias?

 Automation bias is the propensity for shoppers to favour suggestions from automated decision-making systems and to ignore contradictory information made without automation, even if it is correct.

-With bricks and mortar store and online becoming ever more automated, you need to provide shoppers with trustworthy automation to ensure they are free to safely employ this bias.
+With bricks and mortar stores and online becoming ever more automated, you need to provide shoppers with trustworthy automation to ensure they are free to safely employ this bias.
 If your store/brand/website is to hard to think about, they might well go elsewhere.
 Here are ways to address automation bias.

-- Communicate trust at all stages – The more shoppers trust your automation, the more they will be happy to apply automation bias, ergo the more they will like your brand.
+The more shoppers trust your automation, the more they will be happy to apply automation bias, ergo the more they will like your brand.

 We’ve all seen it, a special offer that says 1 product for £1 of buy 2 for £2.50.
 Such spreadsheet related errors are a sure-fire way to lose the trust of shoppers.So go beyond just correcting the error, make a song and dance how it will never happen again (think Tesco horse meat scandal of a few years ago).

-- Make it easier – Analyse the purchase process and see whether in the current day and age, you can introduce automation that will make it easier to buy.
+Analyse the purchase process and see whether in the current day and age, you can introduce automation that will make it easier to buy.
 Self-checkouts are note easier, they simply save the retailer money in terms of staff costs.
 Conversely, Washed, prepared and bagged vegetables are easier to prepare and consume, shoppers trust the customisation and pay a premium for it.

-In summary, automation bias can be a good thing for both brands and retailers; as long as it works and is trusted by shoppers.
+Automation bias can be a good thing for both brands and retailers; as long as it works and is trusted by shoppers.
 Lose the trust, lose the shoppers!